eclipse-sumo/sumo/docs/web/docs/Simulation/Rerouter.md

 | parking.distancefrom.weight | 0             | The road distance from the parking area to the vehicles destination      | no                         |
 | parking.timefrom.weight     | 0             | The assumed travel time from the parking area to the vehicle destination | no                         |

 When 'parking.probability.weight' is set to a positive value, a random number between 0 and attribute 'probability' is drawn for each candidate parkingArea.
-This value is then normalized to then range [0,1] by dividing with the maximum probability value of all parkingAreaReroute elements.
+This value is then normalized to the range [0,1] by dividing with the maximum probability value of all parkingAreaReroute elements.
 The negative normalized value is then multiplied with parking.probability.weight to enter into the candidate score.

 ### Further parameters to affect parking behavior